wjys/DM1123-VFS-FA15/dm1123_vfs_syllabus.md

 * Schedule your time (keep a calendar of some sort)
 * Come to class on time and participate (be present and engaged)
 * Devote at a minimum 4 to 8 hours per week outside of class, fulfilling homework assignments, reading, and studying concepts covered in class.
-* Consult slack at least once a week for up to date info
+* Consult Slack at least once a week for up to date info
 * Complete all assignments by due dates
 * Acquire and read all assigned readings before they are due
-* Strive for continuous improvement
 * Talk to me in person about issues and problems <b>well in advance</b> of relevant deadlines.
 If under academic strains or if a scholarship is at stake, do not wait until it's too late.
 * Have desire amounting to enthusiasm (to learn, to explore)
 * Have patience, persistence, and discipline